 We wanted to make our website Single Page Application (SPA) with Angular framework.
 But there came a challenge where the SPA doesn’t make the website SEO-friendly.
 Thanks to Angular Universal, an add-on technology that used the concept of Server-Side Rendering (SSR) to help us to achieve improved SEO for our web pages.

 As such, the feat we achieved on the development side is remarkable because we combined the advantage of both the single page application (through Angular 7) and multi-page application (through Angular Universal) to make our website incredibly fast and responsive.

 Why a Single Page Application?
 What are its benefits?

-The single page application made our website to feel like you are using a native app.
+The single-page application made our website to feel like you are using a native app.
 The navigation between different web pages performed without refreshing the whole page since SPA allows you to pre-load and cache all your pages, so you don’t need extra requests to download them.

-Further, once the SPA is loaded, it offers better user experience by trying to simulate a “natural” environment in the browser — no page reloads, no extra wait time since all the pages are already loaded.
+Further, once the SPA is loaded, it offers a better user experience by trying to simulate a “natural” environment in the browser — no page reloads, no extra wait time since all the pages are already loaded.
 However, SPA can lead to longer initial load times, especially if the application is large and rich in its content.

 Angular Universal: server-side rendering

 A normal Angular application executes in the browser, rendering pages in the DOM in response to user actions.
 This process can slow down the performance of the initial loading.
 So, in order to optimize load times, some of the content can be parsed at server-side.
 For this, we integrated “Angular Universal” to generate static application pages on the server through a process called server-side rendering (SSR).